nischi/MMM-Face-Reco-DNN/README.md

-`animationSpeed` | How fast in ms should the modules hide and show (face effect). <br />**Default Value:** `0` `pythonPath` | Path to Python where the Face-Recognition will run. <br />**Default Value:** `null` `welcomeMessage` | Show Welcome Message over alert module from MagicMirror. <br />**Default Value:** `true`
+`animationSpeed` | How fast in ms should the modules hide and show (face effect). <br />**Default Value:** `0` `pythonPath` | Path to Python where the Face-Recognition will run. <br />**Default Value:** `null` `welcomeMessage` | Show Welcome Message over alert module from MagicMirror. <br />**Default Value:** `true` `extendDataset` | Save some pictures from recognized people, if unknown we save it in folder "unknown".
+So you can extend your dataset and retrain it afterwards for better recognitions. <br />**Default Value:** `false`

 ## Credits